Major, 4 soldiers attain martyrdom, Brigadier, DIG injured in gunfight

 The gun battle took place in Pulwama's Pinglan area, about 12 km from the spot where a suicide bomber from the Jaish-e-Mohammed drove his explosives-laden vehicle into a CRPF bus last week, killing 40 jawans and critically wounding five.

-At least nine security personnel, including a brigade commander and a Lieutenant Colonel and a Deputy Inspector General of the Jammu and Kashmir police, were injured in the gun battle in Pulwama's Pinglan area, about 12 km from where a suicide bomber belonging to the Jaish-e-Mohammed drove his explosives-laden vehicle into a CRPF bus last week, killing 40 jawans.
+At least nine security personnel, including a brigade commander and a Lieutenant Colonel and a Deputy Inspector General of the and police, were injured in the gun battle in Pulwama's Pinglan area, about 12 km from where a suicide bomber belonging to the Jaish-e-Mohammed drove his explosives-laden vehicle into a CRPF bus last week, killing 40 jawans.

 The Pinglan encounter claimed the lives four Army personnel, a policeman, three Jaish-e-Mohammed terrorists and a civilian, the officials said.
-Two of the slain terrorists were identified as Kamran, a Pakistani national and top commander of the Jaish, and Hilal Ahmad, a local recruited by the terror group, they said, adding the identity of the third is being ascertained.
+Two of the slain terrorists were identified as Kamran, a Pakistani and top commander of the Jaish, and Hilal Ahmad, a local recruited by the terror group, they said, adding the identity of the third is being ascertained.

 DIG (South Kashmir) Amit Kumar was injured during the ongoing anti-militancy operation.
 A Brigadier and a police constable were also injured in the gunfight.
 The policeman later succumbed to his injuries.